 Once you’ve found the color palette that you want in Pigment, you can adjust the shade of the colors to your liking.
 The website allows you to copy a variety of color codes in RGB, Pantone, and HEX.

 My favorite feature from Shapefactory is the ability to search duotone stock photos using the color palette that you picked.
-In addition to duotone images, you can also generate a gradient background based on the color combination too – such game changer!
+In addition to duotone images, you can also generate a gradient background based on the color combination too – such a game changer!

 Coolors is a super fast color scheme generator that allows you to create, save, and share perfect palettes in seconds.
 You now have the ability to generate color schemes from an image and toggle different shades to match your design needs.